The Incubator Fund & the Approved Fund

 - Limited to a maximum of 20 investors.

 - Aggregate net asset value of the fund may not exceed USD100 million.

 - An Approved Fund is required to have an administrator, but it is not necessary to appoint a custodian, investment manager or auditor.

 - No audit is required to be filed by an Approved Fund with the FSC.

 Incubator Funds and Approved Funds are not required to have an offering memorandum, however a document describing the investment strategy and certain risk warnings prescribed under the Regulations must be provided to investors.
 In practice a term sheet or short form offering memorandum is likely to be prepared and provided to investors in the fund.

 If any of the operating limitations as outlined above are exceeded by an Incubator Fund or Approved Fund, they will need to take one of the following actions:

 - submit an application to the FSC for conversion into a Private Fund, Professional Fund, or Approved Fund (in the case of an Incubator Fund);

 - amend its memorandum and articles of association to cease operations as a mutual fund.

-Incubator and Approved Funds can commence operations two business days following receipt of the application by the Commission.
+Incubator and Approved Funds can commence operations two business days following receipt of the application by the FSC.
 The application fee for approval of either fund is currently USD1,500 with an annual renewal fee payable of USD1,000.